afmhenry/beancounter/README.md

 # General to do:
 * find out how to handle selling at different cost basis
 * See what customization is possible with fava--what views are most valuable for me.
+* bean-report--same as above
+* if I can avoid a monolith single beancount file--build it so there is some rolling of files
 * See what options there are for a [query interface](https://beancount.github.io/docs/beancount_query_language.html) and how that can be used to have fine tune control.